 Section 1.
 The officers and governing bodies of the WSBA shall be: (A) President; (B) Vice-President; (C) Secretary; (D) Treasurer; (E) Executive Committee.
 All elected officers must have been a member in good standing for the preceding year.

 Section 2.
 The Executive Board shall consist of the President, Vice-President, Secretary, Treasurer and one Committeeperson from each of the geographic areas coincident with the boundaries of those or the Apiary Board of the State of Washington, with the exception of Area 1 and 3 which shall have 2 Committeepersons.
 A Thirteenth member of the board shall be the immediate past president of the WSBA.
 The President may appoint up to three additional Committeepersons who shall have full voting privileges upon ratification of their appointment by a majority of the board at any regular board meeting, a quorum being present.
 The newly elected members of the Executive Committee shall take office at the close of the annual meeting and shall hold office for three years, at least two to be elected each year.

 Section 3.
 The Executive Board shall have full power and authority over the affairs of the WSBA, provided however, that the Board shall take no action which conflicts with policies established by the members of the WSBA.
-The Board shall conduct all important business of the WSBA and shall control all expenditures of more than $250, which expenditures must be approved by a majority vote of the board present, or by telephone or mail ballot in an emergency.
+The Board shall conduct all important business of the WSBA and shall control all expenditures of more than $250, which expenditures must be approved by a majority vote of the board present, or by telephone, electronic or mail ballot in an emergency.
 Actions taken by the Executive Board will be reviewed and approved by the members of the WSBA at its annual meeting.